Rothrist: History

 Originally an Alamanni settlement, the modern village of Rothrist is first mentioned in 1263 as Routris.
 The Herrschaft rights were held by the Counts of Frohburg until 1299, when they transferred to the Habsburgs.
 Following the conquest of the Aargau in 1415, it became part of Bern.
 Under both the Habsburgs and Bern, it was part of the court of Aarburg.
 From 1798 until 1802 it was part of the Canton of Bern, and in 1803, it came to the newly created Canton of Aargau as part of the Zofingen district.
 In 1706 the municipality built its first schoolhouse on the Hölzli.
 In 1917 a district school opened.
 The municipal museum (Heimatmuseum) was built in 1970.

 Throughout the Middle Ages it was part of the church parish of Zofingen kirchgenössig.
-Between 1667-1714 it was under the ecclesiastical court of Oftringen.
+Between 1667 and 1714 it was under the ecclesiastical court of Oftringen.
 In 1714 the Reformed parish of Rothrist was established with its own church.
 The village's Catholic church was built in 1971.

-In the 18th Century agriculture and the home weaving industry dominated in Rothrist.
-Along the rivers in the lower Pfaffner and Wigger valleys, small businesses opened in the 19th Century.
+In the 18th century, agriculture and the home weaving industry dominated in Rothrist.
+Along the rivers in the lower Pfaffner and Wigger valleys, small businesses opened in the 19th century.
 Because of the economic crisis on 1855, 300 residents of the village were forced to emigrate to America.
 Five years after connecting to the Olten-Bern railway line in 1857, the first large factory was built on the west boundary of the municipality.
 This factory, a spinning mill, used the water power of the Rotkanal.
 A strong push toward industrialization began after 1930.
 Then, in 1952 the soft drink company Rivella was founded.
 Due to the motorway junction, a number of companies and factories settled along the access roads in the municipality.
 The number of jobs in the municipality rose from 1,429 in 1950 to 3,952 in 2005.